Reviewing a Lease Checklist

-- Watch out for a clause that says the landlord will have a "lien" on your personal property if you don't pay the rent or if you damage the premises.
+Watch out!
 A "lien" is a right to claim somebody else's property if any stated condition, such as nonpayment, occurs.
 The lien will give the landlord the right to take your property away to satisfy your debt without having to prove to anybody that you have failed to pay or that the landlord has suffered a monetary loss.
 In other words, the landlord would not have to go through a formal eviction proceeding.
 While most courts would decide that the automatic lien provision could not be enforced, it's easier on you if that clause isn't even in the lease.

 TIP: Do not rely on the landlord's spoken promise not to enforce some provision, such as the no-pets provision.
 Get these concessions in writing and have the landlord initial them.
 You can write them in the margin or cross out language on the form contract.
 If there are changes, make sure that you have a copy of the lease with the changes and the landlord's initials.

 Insist that you and the landlord walk through the premises after the landlord has agreed to rent to you so that you both see what condition its in and what repairs may be required.
 Make a list of any questionable items, have the landlord sign it or initial it with the date, and do the same thing yourself.

 Keep the list with your lease and provide a copy to the landlord.
 This document may prove invaluable if the landlord later withholds money from your security deposit.

 Consider Speaking to an Attorney Before You Sign a Lease